NalinDalal/url-short-next/README.md

 | `custom_alias` | (Optional) A custom short URL key defined by the user. |
 | `expiry_date` | (Optional) The expiration date for the shortened URL. |

+say short url looks like: www.tinyurl.com/{hashValue}
+find a hash function that maps longURL to hashValue.
+- Each longURL must be hashed to one hashValue.
+- Each hashValue can be mapped back to the longURL.

 ## Redirecting a short URL
 To redirect a short URL, the REST API’s definition will be:
 ```API
 redirectURL(api_dev_key, url_key)
 ```
+status code: `301: permanent redirect`. requests are redirected to the long URL server directly.
+            `302: temporary redirect`. subsequent requests for the same URL will be sent to the URL shortening service first.
+Then, they are redirected to the long URL server.
 parameters:
 | Parameter | Description |
 |-----------|-------------|